Inferventis MCP Server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves current spot price and 24-hour change for any cryptocurrency.
-It distinguishes itself from the sibling tool crypto_price by being a lightweight variant that omits extended market data, making its purpose specific and unambiguous.
+The description clearly states the tool retrieves the current spot price and 24-hour change for any cryptocurrency.
+It specifies the resource (CoinGecko public API) and distinguishes itself from siblings by positioning as a lightweight variant that omits extended market data, which is mentioned in the sibling crypto_price.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.